Academics – Master’s Entry Program in Nursing (MSN Degree)

 A mandatory orientation is provided for incoming students their first quarter.
 This full-time, three-day experience runs the week prior to the first summer quarter.
 Throughout this time together, students interact with School of Nursing leadership, participate in team building and develop one-on-one faculty relationships.
 The week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.

-• MEPN students are required to follow the standard curriculum for a total of 92 units.
-Required courses include 33 units of graduate core courses plus 27 units of clinical and 32 units of theory courses required by the California Board of Registered Nursing (BRN).
+- MEPN students are required to follow the standard curriculum for a total of 87 units.
+Required courses include 16 units of graduate core courses plus 30 units of clinical and 41 units of theory courses that provide content meeting the requirements of the California Board of Registered Nursing (BRN) for prelicensure nursing education and public health nursing certificate requirements.
 There are no electives in the requirements.
 Students must enroll full-time for the required number of units per quarter for six consecutive quarters including academic, clinical, lab and seminar units.
 All core courses must be completed for a letter grade.